CSUMB-CST495-Group-1/CookieMeUp/README.md

 **March 28, 2018**
 - [x] Necessary models are implemented in Parse
-- [X] User sees app icon in home screen and styled launch screen
+- [x] User sees app icon in home screen and styled launch screen
 - [x] User can login and logout of app
 - [x] Implement map api
-- [x] User can view map

 **April 4, 2018**
+- [x] App can access camera and photos on device
 - [x] Add persistent user functionality
-- [ ] App can access camera and photos on device
 - [x] User can create a profile
 - [x] User created profile saved to Parse access
-- [ ] Profile information is displayed when user logs into account
 - [x] User can upload a photo or change photo on profile

 **April 11, 2018**
-- [ ] User can add cookie location to map
+- [x] User can add cookie location to map
-- [ ] User can add a photo to cookie location
-- [ ] Map displays all cookie locations
-- [ ] Pins on map display a photo and description of location
+- [x] Pins on map display cookie locations
+- [x] App can access camera and photos on device

 **April 18, 2018**
 - [ ] User can view a list view of cookie locations
-- [ ] Cookie locations are listed from nearest to furthest from user
+- [ ] Table view cookie locations have important information displayed
 - [ ] User can click on a location in list view to view location details
-- [ ] User can click on location on map to view location details
+- [ ] User can add a photo to cookie location

 **April 25, 2018**
 - [ ] Complete presentation slide deck